JamesRivers/mybastion/README.md

 # mybastion
-my bastion server install and scripts
+my bastion server install and scripts repo.
+Using a linux baswed server I use a host of scripts as tools working with terraform and aws.